City of El-Fayoum Travel Guide

 - The location of the Pyramid of EL Lahun

 Senusret II, the fourth king of the 12th Dynasty of Egypt, ruled from 1897 BC to 1878 BC.
-This king gave particular attention to the Fayoum region and began to work on an irrigation system through the construction of a dike at El Lahun.
+This king paid particular attention to the Fayoum region and began working on an irrigation system by constructing a dike at El Lahun.
 This was where he built his pyramid as well.
 The pyramid was discovered and opened by the English scientist William Flinders Petrie in 1889

-The Pyramid of Senusret II in Lahun was built on a high hill that is 13 meters high and it was constructed out of mud bricks, the same as the Pyramid of Amenemhat III which was built in Hawara.
-The pyramid is 48 meters high and the length of its base is 106 meters.
-The pyramid, the same as many pyramids that were constructed in the area, was coated with limestone.
+The Pyramid of Senusret II in Lahun was built on a high hill 13 meters high and constructed out of mud bricks, the same as the Pyramid of Amenemhat III, which was built in Hawara.
+The pyramid is 48 meters high, and its base is 106 meters long.
+The pyramid, like many pyramids constructed in the area, was coated with limestone.

 The entrance of the pyramid of Lahun was built on its southern side, the same as the pyramid of Hawara, and unlike all the other pyramids of Egypt.
-The entrance leads to many complicated corridors that surround the burial room in a unique design to trick thieves.
-The coffin of the king which was made of light red granite was found in the burial chamber.
+The entrance leads to many complicated corridors surrounding the burial room, uniquely designed to trick thieves.
+The king's coffin, made of light red granite, was found in the burial chamber.

-Some ruins of the mortuary temple of the pyramid are remaining to the east of the pyramid.
+Some ruins of the mortuary temple of the pyramid remain to the east of the pyramid.
 Some small pyramids belong to the queens and princesses of the royal family of Senusret II.

-The area hosts several other sites like the necropolis of Lahun, the worker's villages, and the tomb of meat that goes back to the 13th dynasty.
+The area hosts several other sites like the graveyard of Lahun, the worker's villages, and the tomb of meat that goes back to the 13th dynasty.

 Madinat Madi

-Madinat Madi is located 35 kilometers southeast of the city of Fayoum near the village of Ezbat El Kashef and it was discovered in the year 1937.
+Madinat Madi is located 35 kilometers southeast of the city of Fayoum near the village of Ezbat El Kashef, and it was discovered in 1937.

 The History and Description of Madinat Madi

-Madinat Madi contains the ruins of a city that was built around a temple constructed during the 12th dynasty by King Amenemhat III who was the sixth king of the 12th dynasty and ruled from 1860 BC to 1814 BC.
+Madinat Madi contains the ruins of a city built around a temple constructed during the 12th dynasty by King Amenemhat III, the sixth king of the 12th dynasty who ruled from 1860 BC to 1814 BC.
 He is also the builder of the Pyramid at Hawara.

-New items were added to this impressive temple in the Roman era and included startling statues of lions with human heads.
+New items were added to this impressive Roman temple, including startling statues of lions with human heads.
 Two of these statues are still in perfect shape.

-Maybe this was why Dr. Zahi Hawas, the head of the supreme council of Antiquities, announced that the Egyptian government assigned 3.5 million Euros to develop the area of Madinat Madi and to revitalize this historical monument with the cooperation of the Italian Ministry of foreign affairs.
+This may be why Dr. Zahi Hawas, the head of the Supreme Council of Antiquities, announced that the Egyptian government assigned 3.5 million Euros to develop the area of Madinat Madi and to revitalize this historical monument with the cooperation of the Italian Ministry of Foreign.

 Qasr Qarun

-Qasr Qarun has located 50 kilometers away from the city of Fayoum in the southwest of the Qarun Lake that dominates the Northern section of Fayoum.
+Qasr Qarun is located 50 kilometers from the city of Fayoum in the southwest of the Qarun Lake that dominates the Northern section of Fayoum.

-Qasr Qarun was built in the location of the ancient town of Dionysias, which was the beginning point of the caravan route to the Bahariya Oasis.
-This impressive monument was built between 323 and 330 BC during the Ptolemaic period and it flourished in the Roman era.
+Qasr Qarun was built in the ancient town of Dionysias, which was the beginning point of the caravan route to the Bahariya Oasis.
+This impressive monument was built between 323 and 330 BC during the Ptolemaic period and flourished in the Roman era.

 The temple still sustains the beauty of its wall drawings and inscriptions.
 It consists of three floors and contains 336 rooms and chambers.
-The first thing one views when he enters the temple is the throne of the king and a very deep hole that the myth says contains all the money and jewelry of King Qarun who was drowned with all his treasures because he angered god according to the Quran.
+The first thing one views when he enters the temple is the king's throne and a bottomless hole that the myth says has all the money and jewelry of King Qarun, who was drowned with all his treasures because he angered god, according to the Quran.

-The temple of Qasr Qarun is a matchless monument as there isn't any monument in Fayoum or Egypt that is similar to it in its design or history.
+The temple of Qasr Qarun is a matchless monument as there isn't any monument in Fayoum or Egypt that is similar in design or history.

 Dimeh Al Siba

 It is located 3 kilometers to the North of Qarun Lake.
-It consists of the city of the Ptolemaic city that was founded by Ptolemy II, most probably, in the third century BC.
+It consists of the city of the Ptolemaic town founded by Ptolemy II, probably in the third century BC.

 This city was the starting point of the caravan route going to the other oasis of Egypt located to the South.

-The ruins of this city, the city of the lions, contain the temple which was built out of Limestone and sandstone and contains seven Compartments.
-The city was built over a space of 180 meters and its walls are still surviving today.
+The ruins of this city, the City of the Lions, contain a temple built out of Limestone and sandstone with seven Compartments.
+The city was built over 180 meters, and its walls still survive today.

 The Obelisk of Senurset

-It consists of a tall bar of granite that is 13 meters long and it has a round shape top.
-The obelisk contains a hall to install a crown or a statue of the king.
+It consists of a tall bar of granite that is 13 meters long and has a round top.
+The Obelisk contains a hall to install a crown or a statue of the king.

-The obelisk was built by Senusert who was the second pharaoh of the 12th Dynasty.
-He ruled from 1971 BC to 1926 BC and was one of the most powerful leaders of his era.
-The obelisk was built in memory of the beginning of the working process to transform the lands of the Fayoum into agricultural lands.
+Senusert, the second pharaoh of the 12th Dynasty, built the Obelisk.
+He ruled from 1971 BC to 1926 BC and was one of the most influential leaders of his era.
+The Obelisk was created in memory of the beginning of the working process to transform the lands of the Fayoum into agricultural lands.

-The Obelisk of Senusret was transferred from its original place in the village of Abgig in Fayoum to the entrance of the city in 1972.
+The Obelisk of Senusret was transferred from its original place in the village of Abgig in Fayoum to the city's entrance in 1972.
 This Obelisk is considered a landmark of Fayoum.